 More often than not, when you get hit in paintball, there’s a chance it’ll leave a bruise.
 To the regulars, we call them battle scars.
 For the uninitiated, however, a learning curve.

-The question you’re probably most interested in though, is how to avoid getting bruises from paintball?
+The question you’re probably most interested in though is how to avoid getting bruises from paintball.
 Don’t worry, PPK has got your back as we break down this important question for you!
+Playing paintball

-Paintball provides you with the chance to enjoy some quality time with friends, great physical exercise, and the chance to shoot each other senseless until you run out of paint!
+Paintball provides you with the chance to enjoy some quality time with friends, great physical exercise, and the chance to shoot each other senselessly until you run out of paint!

 Paintball at PPK is most definitely a safe game, but since the aim of the game is to shoot paintballs at an opponent, there are risks of minor injuries like bruises.
 These bruises from paintball really only occur to those who aren’t properly protected though.